 Tooth-Colored Fillings in Aurora, CO

-Tooth decay is one of the most common issues dentists face on a daily basis.
-Even the most diligent brusher and flosser can be prone to developing cavities.
+Tooth decay is a common issue dentists treat every day.
+Even the most meticulous brusher and flosser can be prone to developing cavities.
 In fact, most adults have at least one filling.

-The old gray metal fillings—called amalgams—dentists used to use were effective but not very esthetic.
+The old silver metal fillings—called amalgams—dentists used to use worked well but were not very attractive.
 The good news is that now they are a thing of the past.
 These unattractive dark-colored fillings have been replaced with tooth-colored fillings.
-Unlike amalgams, which were very noticeable on a white tooth, tooth-colored fillings are virtually undetectable.
+Unlike silver amalgams, which were very noticeable on a white tooth, tooth-colored fillings are virtually undetectable.

-Tooth-colored fillings, also called composite fillings, are now available to match the color of your tooth.
-In addition to their esthetic appeal, they also offer durability and resistance to fracture.
+Tooth-colored fillings, also called composite fillings, can match the color of your tooth.
+In addition to their physical appeal, they also offer durability and resistance to fracture.

 Give Dr. John Chen of Uptown Comprehensive Dentistry and Prosthodontics a call to learn more about tooth-colored fillings!